Wyoming State Subsidy Profile

 A child with special needs is defined as a child that has at least one of the following needs or circumstances that may be a barrier to placement or adoption without financial assistance:

-- Six years of age or older
+- The child is six years of age or older.

-- Member of a racial minority
+- The child is a member of a racial minority.

 - Legally free for adoption

 - In the legal custody of the Wyoming Department of Family Services (DFS) or a child placement agency certified by the State of Wyoming

 - The financial responsibility of the Wyoming Department of Family Services or a Wyoming certified, private child placement agency